xupgit/compute_acceleration/debug_lab.md

 To save time on compilation, a precompiled project will be provided with the Chipscope debug cores already included in the design.

-* Open SDx
+* Open SDx.
 Make sure your target platform has already been imported.
 You will see an error if the platform used by the precompiled project is not available.
 * From the SDx *File* menu, select **Import**
 * In the *Import Wizard*, expand *Xilinx* and select **SDX Project** and click **Next**
 * Select **SDx project exported zip file** and click **Next**